simlun/transit-home-display/NET/README.md

 7. Write `GET` to the `DO` registry to initiate a HTTP GET.
 (TODO: support `PUT`, `POST` and `DELETE`).
 8. `STATUS` should proceed to `BUSY` and then `ONLINE`.
-9. Read up to 256 bytes from `RESPONSE` to get the HTTP response.
+9. Read up to 128 bytes from `RESPONSE` to get the HTTP response.
+One call per byte, a 0x00 byte response symbolizes the end of the response.

 TODO: Write `DISCONNECT` to the `CONNECT` address to disconnect.